SYDNEY ROCK AND REEF A FIRST TIME TOUR

-On 18 February this year, I left the UK on a marvellous trip Down Under on Singapore Airlines.
+I left the UK on a marvellous trip Down Under with Singapore Airlines.
 I was one of a group of just ten selected travel agents to embark on this wonderful visit.

-We all met at Heathrow Airport for your flight with Singapore Airlines to Sydney with a change of planes at Singapore.
+We all met at Heathrow Airport for our flight with Singapore Airlines to Sydney with a change of planes at Singapore.

 The service of Singapore Airlines was super-efficient and very attentive; both the food and the smiles of the air hostesses were beautiful.
 After approximately 24 hours, we landed in Sydney to connect with flight to Hamilton Island, situated in Queensland at the tip of the Great Barrier Reef, in what is known as the Whitsundays.